microsoft/hyperspace/docs/_docs/03-ug-mutable-dataset.md

 deleted existing files, without explicit refresh operation.
 For an index with appended source data files, HybridScan changes the query plan to shuffle new data on-the-fly and merge it with index records.
-For an index with deleted source data files, Hyperspace also modifies the plan to exclude the rows from deleted files in the index data and for this, you need to set the lineage column config at index creation.
+For an index with deleted source data files, Hyperspace also modifies the plan to exclude the rows from deleted files in the index data.
+This requires enabling lineage for the index at its creation time.

 Currently, HybridScan is disabled by default.
 You can check the [configuration](https://microsoft.github.io/hyperspace/docs/ug-configuration/) page to see how it can be enabled.

-In the current version (0.3), Hybrid Scan with deleted files needs further optimization when there are many deleted files in source dataset.
-Therefore, we provide 2 different configurations for Hybrid Scan, so that you could enable it on demand.
+In the current version (0.3), if a dataset has many deleted source data files, query performance could degrade when Hybrid Scan is enforcing deletes at the query runtime.
+Hyperspace provides two different configurations to tune this behavior.
+You can use them to enable supporting deletes during Hybrid Scan and determine when it should be applied, depending on the total number of deleted source data files.

 #### Append-only dataset

 If your dataset is append-only dataset, you can use Hybrid Scan for appended files only.
-In this case, Hyperspace does not perform Hybrid Scan for those indexes which have one or more deleted files in their source dataset.
+In this case, Hyperspace will not pick an index with some deleted source data file(s) for Hybrid Scan.

 ###### How to enable

-The following configurations turn on Hybrid Scan append-only.
+You can use the following configurations to enable Hybrid Scan for indexes on an append-only dataset.
 You need to call `spark.enableHyperspace` after setting the configuration to load additional modules for Hybrid Scan.

 Scala:
 ```scala